JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 > The infinite God is, as always, replete and complete, infinitely inclusive of all things except evil and creature experience.
 God cannot do wrong; he is infallible.
 God cannot experientially know what he has never personally experienced; God's preknowledge is existential.
 Therefore does the spirit of the Father descend from Paradise to participate with finite mortals in every bona fide experience of the ascending career; it is only by such a method that the existential God could become in truth and in fact man's experiential Father.
 [UB 108:0.2](/en/The_Urantia_Book/108#p0_2)

-> The doing of the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God--with the very God who has made such a creature life of inner meaning-value possible.
+> The doing of the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God—with the very God who has made such a creature life of inner meaning-value possible.
 >
 > The imitation of God is the key to perfection; the doing of his will is the secret of survival and of perfection in survival.
 [UB 111:5.1](/en/The_Urantia_Book/111#p5_1)